bhavendra-kumar/E-commerce-ms/README.md

 * I created an frontend form that will will take address.
 Now, take country, city, address1, address2, zip code, address type.

+<h1>Milestone22</h1>
+* I created an backend endpoint that will store the address inside user profile in database.